Wang Kai (politician)

-Wang Kai (王凯; born July 1962) is a Chinese politician currently serving as the governor of Henan.
+Wang Kai (王凯; born July 1962) is a Chinese politician who served as the governor of Henan from April 2021 to September 2026.
 Previously he served as the party chief of Changchun, the capital of northeast China's Jilin province.
 He entered the workforce in October 1983, and joined the Chinese Communist Party in December 1984.

 Early life and education

 Wang was born in Luoyang, Henan, in July 1962.
 After taking his college entrance examination in 1979, he was admitted to Shanxi University, where he majored in political economics.
 After university in 1983, he became a teacher at the Chinese Communist Party's School in Jincheng of the Chinese Communist Party (CCP).
 In September 1988, he entered the Renmin University of China, earning a master's degree in political economics.

 Career

 In July 1991, he was appointed an official of the Case Room of the Central Commission for Discipline Inspection, the Party's agency in charge of anti-corruption efforts.
 In April 2001, he was transferred to southwest China's Guangxi and appointed the vice mayor of Wuzhou.
 In August 2003, he was appointed head of the Organization Department of Wuzhou Municipal CCP Committee and was admitted to the standing committee of the Party, the city's top authority.
 In September 2006, he was appointed deputy Party chief, concurrently holding the position of mayor since February 2008.
 During that time, he obtained a doctor's degree in economics from Wuhan University in June 2012.
 In January 2013 he became the deputy Party chief of Yulin, rising to Party chief the next year.
 He became a member of the Standing Committee of the CCP Guangxi Provincial Committee in November 2016 before being assigned to the similar position in northeast China's Jilin province in March 2017.
 He also served as head of the Organization Department of the CCP Jilin Provincial Committee.
 In April 2019, he was named Party chief of Changchun, replacing Wang Junzheng.
 In April 2021, he was transferred to his home province of Henan and appointed governor.
 It would be his first job as "first-in-charge" of a province.
 In October 2022, Wang was elected as a full member of the 20th Central Committee of the Chinese Communist Party.